 Now, let us present some notation needed to describe bases of indecomposable projective modules over $\Lambda$.
 Let $\eta$ be an arrow in $Q_1$ which is different from the arrows $\beta_i$, for $i\in\{1,\dots,s\}$ and the arrows $\gamma_j,\rho_j,\sigma_j$, for $j\in\{1,\dots,t\}$.
 Then we write $\mathcal{B}_\eta$ for the set of all proper initial submonomials of $B_\eta$, and $\mathcal{B}_\eta^\nu$ for the set of all paths of the form $u\beta_i$ if $u\nu_i$ is a proper initial submonomial of $B_\eta$, for $i\in\{1,\dots,i\}$.
 Finally, we denote by $\mathcal{B}_\eta^\phi$ the set of all paths $u\gamma_j$, if $u\phi_j$ is a proper initial submonomial of $B_\eta$, and all paths $u\gamma_j\sigma_j$, if $u\phi_j$ is a proper initial submonomial of $B_\eta$, except $u\phi_j=A_{\psi_j}$ or $A_{\omega_j}$, for $j\in\{1,\dots,t\}$.
 We abbreviate $\tilde{\mathcal{B}}_\eta:=\mathcal{B}_\eta\cup\mathcal{B}_\eta^\nu\cup\mathcal{B}_\eta^\phi$.

-\begin{rem} We suggest to compare the exceptional conditions in definitions of $\mathcal{B}^\nu_\eta$ and $\mathcal{B}^\phi_\eta$ (i.e. cases when $u\beta_i$, $u\gamma_j$ or $u\gamma_j\sigma_j$ is not counted to the set) with equalities used in the above proved Lemma \ref{lem:3.4}, especially equalities presented in $(*)$ (but not only).
-In each case the path is not counted, it is either zero or a socle element.\end{rem}
+\begin{rem} We suggest to compare the exceptional conditions in definitions of $\mathcal{B}^\nu_\eta$ and $\mathcal{B}^\phi_\eta$ (i.e. cases when $u\beta_i$, $u\gamma_j$ or $u\gamma_j\sigma_j$ is not counted to the set) with equalities used in the above proved Corollary \ref{lem:3.4}, especially equalities presented in $(*)$.
+In each case the path is not counted, it is either zero or a socle element $B_\eta$. \end{rem}